Why the Nugget Bucket Concept Is Golden for Panning

 Oh, If Only for a Good Idea!

 Unfortunately, I never had this idea cross my mind.
 It is the principle that might have made me a lot of money!
 I probably would still have taken a bucket and gathered the old water, pouring it on my plants.
-Mark Petersen was more observant a much smarter than me!
+Mark Petersen was more observant and much smarter than me!

 Petersen, an Oregonian, was wanting to get his kids away from the TV and phone.
 He knew the kids liked to polish rocks, so he thought of a way to separate and wash them for the rock tumbler.
 With a screen over the bucket and scoopfuls of dirt being poured on top, he instructed the kids to stream pails of water on the material.
 Petersen had cut a hole in the bottom of the bucket so dirty water could be discharged.
 He noticed how much fun the kids had and how well it worked.
 He knew the principle could be applied to amateur gold prospecting.

 The Nugget Bucket is patented and is a substitute for long sessions of traditional gold panning.
 If you mine for gold, you can spend backbreaking hours panning while trying to filter out dirt and get down to just black sand.
-At this point you very slowly and carefully wash back and forth to reveal the color in your pan.
+At this point, you very slowly and carefully wash back and forth to reveal the color in your pan.
 Instead of panning material until you are left with black sand and some heavies (and low back pain), much of the panning is eliminated by the Nugget Bucket.

 Could I Make One?